How to (Un-) Quantum Mechanics: Setup

 One of the first facts children learn about real objects is called {\it object permanence}~\cite{objperm}, namely {\it that the moon is still there, even if nobody looks}.
 Object permanence does not seem to be general enough to serve as the desired constraint that defines physicality, because macroscopic objects can be disassembled and destroyed, one can break tea cups and burn wooden chairs.
 But matter can be manipulated only within specific constraints.
 Objects are made of other objects.
 Insofar as one can disassemble objects, they can be destroyed, but chemistry found that the amount of matter remains unchanged, even if objects are burned.
-And even though it is theorectially possible to destroy all individual microscopic objects (particles) that a macroscopic thing is made of by annihilation with a perfect copy made of anti-matter -- still the energy remains.
+And even though it is theorectially possible to destroy all individual microscopic objects (particles) that a macroscopic thing is made of by annihilation with a perfect copy made of anti-matter -- still (to our best knowledge) all energy remains.
 This, eventually, is an insight that is as simple as it is not trivial.

 The impossibility for a {\it perpetuum mobile} that produces net energy is {\it the} fundamental constraint for any known closed physical system or process.
 According to Einstein ``The most satisfactory situation is evidently to be found in cases where the new fundamental hypotheses are suggested by the world of experience itself.
-The hypothesis of the nonexistence of perpetual motion as a basis for thermodynamics affords such an example for a fundamental hypothesis suggested by experience.''~\cite{EinsteinPR}.
+The hypothesis of the nonexistence of perpetual motion as a basis for thermodynamics affords such an example for a fundamental hypothesis suggested by experience''~\cite{EinsteinPR}.

 As Einstein rightly remarked, this principle is suggested by experience, but once it's depth has been recognized, physicists understood that it has the strength and status of a definition of physical realness itself.
 If a theory fails to provide conservation of energy then it is {\it unphysical by definition}.
-But if it is possible to define un-physicality on the basis of a conservation ``law'', why then should it not be possible to also define physicality?
-But what exactly is a {\it conservation law}?
+But if it is possible to define un-physicality on the basis of a conservation ``law'', why then should it not be possible to also define physicality this way?